Flight (1929 film): Plot

-College football player Lefty Phelps (Ralph Graves) causes his school to lose the big game when he gets disoriented after a tackle and runs the wrong way.
-After being treated decently by gruff U.S. Marine Corps Sergeant "Panama" Williams (Jack Holt), a spectator, Phelps decides to enlist in the Marines himself.
+College football player Lefty Phelps causes his school to lose the big game when he gets disoriented after a tackle and runs the wrong way.
+After being treated decently by gruff U.S. Marine Corps Sergeant "Panama" Williams, a spectator, Phelps decides to enlist in the Marines himself.
 He is selected to attend pilot training school at Naval Air Station Pensacola, where Williams is a flying instructor.
 When Williams finally recognizes Lefty, he befriends him and takes him under his wing.

-On his first attempt at solo flight, however, Lefty is taunted about the football game by fellow recruit Steve Roberts (Harold Goodwin), and cannot take off, resulting in a crash.
+On his first attempt at solo flight, however, Lefty is taunted about the football game by fellow recruit Steve Roberts, and cannot take off, resulting in a crash.
 Panama rescues Lefty from the burning aircraft, suffering burns to his hands.
-Lefty is "washed out" by his squadron commander, Major Rowell (Alan Roscoe).
+Lefty is "washed out" by his squadron commander, Major Rowell.

-Lefty is taken to the base hospital, where he falls for Navy nurse Elinor Murray (Lila Lee).
+Lefty is taken to the base hospital, where he falls for Navy nurse Elinor Murray.
 When the "Flying Devils" squadron is sent to quell bandit attacks by the notorious General Lobo in Nicaragua, Panama arranges for Lefty to accompany him as his mechanic.
 Panama shows Lefty a photograph of Elinor, the love of his life, not knowing Lefty is in love with her too.
 When Elinor is sent to Nicaragua, she does not understand the guilt-stricken Lefty's cool reception.
 When the girl-shy Panama asks Lefty to propose to Elinor on his behalf, Elinor confesses her love for him instead, after which Panama accuses Lefty of betrayal.

 An urgent call for help by a Marine outpost under bandit attack stops any confrontation.
 Lefty flies as gunner for Steve Roberts, who makes fun of him about shooting in the right direction.
 During the mission, their aircraft is shot down in a swamp.
 Unwilling to join in the rescue, Panama reports in sick, but once Elinor convinces him that Lefty never betrayed him, he flies his own solo rescue mission.
 At the crash site, Roberts dies of his injuries and is cremated by Lefty using their aircraft as a funeral pyre.
 Panama finds Lefty but is wounded by bandits led by General Lobo, after his landing.
 Lefty kills the attacking bandits, takes off, and brings the pair back, putting on an impressive flying display over the base that includes safely landing the aircraft after it loses a wheel.
 Sometime later, Lefty has won his wings and is now an instructor at the school, married to Elinor.
 When his wife arrives in their new car, Lefty accidentally pulls away in reverse.